zowe/docs-site/docs/user-guide/zowe-chat/chat_configure_server.md

    # Specify authentication type.
 The value can be token or password
    # The default value is password
+   # Note: token is not supported at present
    authType: password

    # If you prefer all bot requests against mainframe services to use a single service account, set to true